haraldLmueller/indexmap/README.md

 # IndexMap

-This is a fork of github.com/yah01/indexmap.
+This is a fork from github.com/yah01/indexmap.
 So many thanks to yah01 from Shanghai.
-While the base from yah01 is working very well, we need that fully thread safe and that was extend by Harald Mueller.
+Although the base from yah01 is working very well, it wasn't a full thread safe version.
+The base version was extended by Harald Mueller.

-We often created a map with $ID \to Object$ to seek data, but this limits us to seek the data with only ID. to seek data with any field without SQL in database, IndexMap is the data structure you can reach this.
+A map (hash table) is often created with $ID \to Object$ to search for data (structured in tables).
+The map-type but is limited to search for data using only an ID.
+In order to search data using any field without a SQL database.
+The IndexMap data structure can achieve it

 ## Installation
-To get the IndexMap package:
+Get the IndexMap package:
 ```shell
 go get -u "github.com/haraldLmueller/indexmap"
 ```

-Import the package:
+Import the IndexMap package:
 ```golang
 import "github.com/haraldLmueller/indexmap"
 ```